ammein/custom-code-editor/README.md

 }
 ```

-If you did an example above , in `widget.html` you can simply get an object like this :
+Following the example above, in your template HTML file you can simply get an object like this :

 ```twig
 {{ data.widget.mycode.code }}